CZ-NIC/mininterface/docs/Supported-types.md

 ```
 ### Union types

-An enormously useful feature is to let the user not set a variable.
+An enormously useful feature: letting the user leave a variable unset.

 ```python
 @dataclass